Pulled Apart - Part XIV: DevExpress

 Layouts and Strings

-You can persist the layout of the grid to a stream, the registry or XML file.
-However I have a settings file and I would like to save and restore the layout from strings so I can easily add it to my settings file:
+You can persist the layout of a grid to a stream, the registry, or an XML file.
+However, I have a settings file and would like to save and restore the layout from strings so I can easily add it to my settings file:

 public static string SaveLayoutToString(this GridView view)